Kristina01111000/Drws_site/README.md

 3/16
-- check on the tips of the day he was editing -> they are in my email
+- check on the tips of the day he was editing -> they are in my email and look good, put them in the emails once we know what the service we are going to use is
 - link him the new to do list, on the sheet
 - constnat contact needs an upgrade to do the email series -> its 45 a monht, i think thats too much, don't like how they hid it way at the bottom of the page